lem0n4id/lem0n4id/README.md

 # Hey there👋

 Myself Lenin kennedy.
-I'm a student majoring in Computer Science 🎓 from Vellore Institute of Technology 🏛.
+I'm a student pursuing Electronics and Computer Engineering 🎓 from Vellore Institute of Technology 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and use them to solve real-life problems ✨.
 I'm currently into Web Development.

 ### Know more about me: